monroeaustin/inventory-app/README.md

 # 🗃️ Employee Manager – Inventory Management System

-A full-stack Node.js/Express web application for managing employees, categories, and transactions.
-Built as part of The Odin Project's NodeJS curriculum, with enhanced features and a modern, production-style UI.
+A full-stack Node.js/Express web application for managing employees, transactions, and categories.
+Built as part of [The Odin Project](https://www.theodinproject.com)'s Node.js curriculum, this project includes extra features like admin login, data filtering, and a production-quality UI.

 ---